brandur/sorg/content/nanoglyphs/034-cloud-sqlite.md

 title = "Cloud SQLite"
 +++

-Seemingly by coincidence, two articles came out nearly consecutively which could turn out to be major landmarks for use of databases in the cloud:
+By coincidence, two articles came out in quick succession which could turn out to be major landmarks for use of databases in the cloud:

 * [**I'm all-in on Server-side SQLite**](https://fly.io/blog/all-in-on-sqlite-litestream/): Litestream is a companion project to SQLite which intercepts its normal WAL process to continuously archive segments to a blob store like S3.
-In this post, its maintainer talks about joining Fly.io and why he's optimistic about the future of the project.
+In this post, its maintainer talks about joining Fly.io and why he's optimistic about the project's future.

 * [**Announcing D1: Our first SQL database**](https://blog.cloudflare.com/introducing-d1/): Also based on SQLite, D1 is a database from CloudFlare aimed at providing a persistence layer for distributed applications.
-This is a big deal for them because previously their suggested storage mechanism was [a key/value store](https://developers.cloudflare.com/workers/runtime-apis/kv/).
+This is a big improvement over the status quo because previously their suggested storage mechanism was [a key/value store](https://developers.cloudflare.com/workers/runtime-apis/kv/).

 Both Litestream and D1 appear to be a similar concept -- have an SQLite database archive continuously to one of the major cloud providers' blob stores, which have practically infinite scalability.
 Processes in other regions stay on top of new segments to make read replicas available that can be queried with far lower latency than the primary.
-Because SQLite databases are just a file, monolithic daemons in each region aren't necessary, with each edge worker effectively doing its own database legwork through its SQLite driver.
+Because SQLite databases are just a file, monolithic daemons in each region aren't necessary, with each edge worker effectively doing its own legwork through its SQLite driver.

 Imagine for a moment an idealized version of this.
 Fly.io operates in [21 regions around the world](https://fly.io/docs/reference/regions/) from Spain to Singapore.
 An app chooses one region as its primary, but practically effortlessly, gets automatic read replicas in the other twenty, requiring only lightweight archive tailers to rebuild local copies in each.
-With that in place, globally distributed workers have millisecond-level read latency while servicing users local to their edge, keeping everything snappy regardless of user locale.
+With that in place, globally distributed workers have millisecond-level read latency while fulfilling requests local to their edge, keeping everything snappy regardless of geography.
 And because no large database processes are required, it wouldn't just be the world's largest apps that could be made global -- even small hobby apps could take advantage of it with minimal costs.

 ## The future is global (#future-is-global)